seed-cat/seedcat/docs/design.md

 The rest of the frontend is dedicated to providing a more user-friendly UX.
 For instance we validate user inputs, provide total counts, and examples so a user can understand what is actually being guessed.

-## benchmarks
+# Benchmarks
-Of course we cannot claim to be the world's fastest recovery tool without some comparisons.
+We cannot claim to be the world's fastest recovery tool without some comparisons.

 As far as we could find there were only two GPU-optimized versions of seed phrase recovery ever written: [btcrecover](https://github.com/gurnec/btcrecover) and John Cantrell's [one-off implementation](https://medium.com/@johncantrell97/how-i-checked-over-1-trillion-mnemonics-in-30-hours-to-win-a-bitcoin-635fe051a752).
 Since both implementations have fallen out of maintenance, we already can provide a better user experience that is easier to get working.